vandersonmota/fcreplay/README.md

 Fcreplay uses sqlalchemy and has been tested with postgres and is used store any replay metadata

 ## Optional: Google cloud
+Fcreplay is designed to run on google cloud

 ### A few more notes: